-- Automatic Server Migration is only supported using the scripted version of Node Manager.
-To incorporate Automatic Server Migration, you must use the scripted version of Node manager. - If you are installing WebLogic Server on a Windows system, you must use the Java version of Node Manager.
-The scripted version of Node Manager is not supported on Windows. - In order to use db-less leasing (consensus leasing) you may see faster performance when using the Java version of Node Manager. - The script based Node Manager requires a much simpler security configuration than the Java version.
-RSH and SSH are general easier to configure than SSL which is the method of security used by the Java version of Node Manager.
-The script version of Node Manager also required a smaller footprint than the Java version - The Java version of Node Manager can be used in conjunction with inetd on supported UNIX systems. inetd allows Node Manager to be automatically restarted on upon receiving a request on the configured port.
+- If you are installing WebLogic Server on a Windows system, you must use the Java version of Node Manager.
+The scripted version of Node Manager is not supported on Windows. - In order to use db-less leasing (consensus leasing) you may see faster performance when using the Java version of Node Manager. - The script-based Node Manager requires a much simpler security configuration than the Java version.
+RSH and SSH are generally easier to configure than SSL which is the security method used by the Java version of Node Manager.
+The script version of Node Manager also requires a smaller footprint than the Java version. - The Java version of Node Manager can be used in conjunction with inetd on supported UNIX systems. inetd allows Node Manager to be automatically restarted upon receiving a request on the configured port.